 If you’re willing to give up part of your ownership, you could pitch the idea to angel investors or venture capital firms.
 However, these firms set a high bar for what they want to see before investing in your business, so you’ll need an ace presentation in order to get funding.

 Another option is to join a startup incubator or accelerator, like Y Combinator.
 These programs — which are often associated with major universities — provide entrepreneurs with education, mentorship, financing and often the opportunity to pitch ideas to affiliated investors.
-Since 2005, 172 U.S.-based accelerators have helped more than 5,000 companies refine their business model and raise a total of $19.5 billion in funding, or $3.7 million per company on average, reports the Brookings Institution.
+From 2005 to 2015, 172 U.S.-based accelerators have helped more than 5,000 companies refine their business model and raise a total of $19.5 billion in funding, or $3.7 million per company on average, reports the Brookings Institution.
 The caveat is that many incubators and accelerators are extremely competitive (all the more reason why you need a great business plan).

 SET ASIDE CASH RESERVES